christine33-creator/coding_challenges/README.md

 -m (outputs the number of characters in a file), and the default option, which is the equivalent to the -c, -l and -w options.

 In grep.py challenge, I built my own version of the Unix command line tool grep.
+The Unix command line tool grep stands for "global regular expression print".
+It is used to search text or files for lines that match a specified pattern (regular expression) and print those lines to the standard output.
 Here are what it does:
 - implements support for an empty expression
 - matches a simple one letter pattern and return the correct exit code to the shell
 - recurses a directory tree, that is to support the command line option -r